fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 ### Supervised learning algorithms

 Supervised learning algorithms can be used to solve both classification and regression problems.
-In this book, you will learn how to implement some of the most popular supervised machine learning algorithms.
+In this course, you will learn how to implement some of the most popular supervised machine learning algorithms.
 Popular supervised machine learning algorithms are the ones that are widely used in industry and research, and have helped us solve a wide range of